lsst/rtn-037/index.rst

 Dashboards
 ^^^^^^^^^^

-Although the simulation generation functions will sometimes be used directly  in ``jupyter`` notebooks, commonly needed figures will be collected together in a set of dasboards, web applications that generate web pages preseting a collection of figures.
+Although the figure generators will sometimes be used directly  in ``jupyter`` notebooks, commonly needed figures will be collected together in a set of dasboards, web applications that generate web pages preseting a collection of figures.

 Such dashboards will include: